reactioncommerce/migrator/README.md

 Both types of functions receive a migration context, which has a connection to the MongoDB database and a `progress` function for reporting progress.

+### How to Migrate Data

 The `up` and `down` functions should do whatever they need to do to move data from your N-1 or N+1 schema to your N schema.
 They must always be written as if there are millions of documents to convert, meaning they should use MongoDB bulk reads and writes and do updates in small batches.

+If errors are thrown, they will be caught.
+In fact, throwing an error is the only way to stop the migration process and mark the migration as failed.

+If you return something from your `up` or `down` function, it will be stored as `result` in the migration history.
+If you throw, the error message will be stored as `result` in the migration history instead.

 While running, the migration function can and should report its progress by calling `context.progress(percentDone)`.
 The migration function must return a Promise and when that promise resolves, the migration is considered done and the version for this namespace in the database is incremented.
 If the Promise is rejected, the migration is considered failed and the data may be in a partially migrated state.

+Additionally, you can and should make use of [MongoDB transactions](https://docs.mongodb.com/manual/core/transactions/) in your function if you are migrating multiple related collections in a way that will cause problems if some updates succeed and others fail.

 To avoid issues, we strongly suggest that you write idempotent migration code, that is, code that can be run multiple times and will do nothing, yet succeed, if the data is already migrated.

+### How to Check Data Version in App Code

 After you've created and exported migrations for you package, the final step is to check the current migration version for each of your namespaces somewhere in your top-level or startup code, after you are connected to MongoDB but before you run any database commands.
-Do this by depending on the [@reactioncommerce/migrator-version-check]() NPM package and calling the function it exports.
+Do this by depending on the [@reactioncommerce/migrator-version-check](https://github.com/reactioncommerce/migrator-version-check) NPM package and calling the function it exports.
 Refer to the documentation for that package.

 ## Commit Messages